 - Build our reputation and reach in the wider labour movement

 - Provide networking opportunities for labour women to come together

 Our plans for the year ahead feed in to our ‘strategy 2020’ document, which was written in 2014 with the aim of seeing women exercise power at all levels of the Labour Party.
 This five year plan includes the delivery of campaigns, training, networking opportunities and a strengthened organisation.
 You can view the full ‘strategy 2020’ document here.

 The management committee

 Labour Women’s Network is a membership organisation.
 Our members are women who are members of the Labour Party, and we also welcome trade unions and socialist societies that are affiliated to the Party to join as affiliated organisations.
 We also invite men who share our values to join as supporters.

 Our work is guided by our mission statement: Labour Women’s Network exists to secure the election of more Labour women to public office at every level and to support Labour women to play a full part in the Party.

-We are run and funded entirely by volunteers, and our work is guided by a management committee that is elected at our Annual General Meeting.
-Our AGM is usually held at Labour Party Conference, and the next one will be in Brighton this September.
+We are run and funded entirely by volunteers, and our work is guided by a management committee that is elected by our members.
+Our AGM is usually held at Labour Party Conference.

 Getting in touch